ImmortalDemonGod/Holistic-Performance-Enhancement/readme.md

-# Transformer Model with Custom Sigmoid Activation
+# Transformer Model with Custom Sigmoid Activation.

 This project implements a Transformer model with a custom sigmoid activation function for processing grid-based input data.
 The model is designed to handle input and output grids ranging from 1x1 to 30x30, with values between 0 and 9.
 The data is loaded from JSON files located in the `training` folder, where each file contains training and testing examples.